toolleeo/cli-apps/README.md

 * [echo](https://github.com/devem-tech/echo) - Speedy API emulation facilitated by a reverse proxy and mock json server.
 * [ejabberd](https://www.ejabberd.im/) - ejabberd is an XMPP application server and an MQTT broker, written mainly in the Erlang programming language.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
+* [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer, that provides fast and valuable HTTP statistics.
 * [gping](https://github.com/orf/gping) - Ping, but with a graph.
 * [hflow](https://github.com/comradequinn/hflow) - A command-line, debugging http/s proxy server.
 * [ipcalc](http://jodies.de/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.